Gagniuc/Low-level-native-sort-and-eliminate-duplicates/README.md

 # Low level native sort and eliminate duplicates

 Ex.
-(189) - Low level native sort and eliminate duplicates (I), is presented here in three programming languages: Python, MATLAB, and JavaScript.
+(189) - <i>Low level native sort and eliminate duplicates (I)</i>, is presented here in three programming languages: Python, MATLAB, and JavaScript.
 Although the implementations differ in syntax, the underlying concept remains identical across all three versions.
 Each code sample is reproduced from its respective volume of the series <i>Coding Examples from Simple to Complex</i> (Springer, 2024).

 ***